Lambert-Nguyen/cosmo-management/docs/reports/PROJECT_REORGANIZATION_COMPLETE.md

 # 📋 Project Reorganization Summary

-This document summarizes the comprehensive project reorganization completed to establish an official, maintainable structure for the Aristay project.
+This document summarizes the comprehensive project reorganization completed to establish an official, maintainable structure for the Cosmo Management project.

 ## 🎯 Reorganization Objectives